Catherinesjkim/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  forEach() - executes a provided function once for each array element.
+It loops through the array while performing via a function or set of instructions for each element or array element.

+  map() - creates a new array with the results of calling a provided function on every element in the calling array.
+We need an empty array to push the new information.

 2. What is the difference between a function and a method?

+  A function is piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.
+It’s independent of an object.
+Functions can be on any other scope of the code and not all functions are methods.
+Things several entities can do, it doesn’t belong to any class in particular.
+Function => Free (not belonging to an object or class).
+Defined outside of classes.

+  A method is a piece of code that is called by a name that is associated with an object.
+It’s a function that belongs to a class.
+It’s a mini function and an object.
+It’s the object-oriented word for ‘function’.
+All methods are functions.
+Things only one entity can do (dog = bark).
+Method => Member (A member of an object or class).

 3. What is closure?

+  Closure controls what is and isn’t in scope in a particular function, along with which variables are shared between sibling functions in the same containing scope.
+Closures are frequently used in JS for object data privacy, in event handlers and callback functions, and in partial applications, currying, and other functional programming patterns.
+It’s a combination of a function bundled together (enclosed) with reference to its surrounding state (the lexical environment).
+A closure gives you access to an outer function’s scope from an inner function.
+In JS, closures are created every time a function is created, at function creation time.
+To use a closure, define a function inside another function and expose it.
+To expose a function, return it or pass it to another function.
+The inner function will have access to the variables in the outer function scope, even after the outer function has returned.

 4. Describe the four rules of the 'this' keyword.

+  This: What is the calling object?

+  a.
+Default/window binding: Is the function called in the global scope?
+Window binding is like the forest of trees, not sure which one we are pointing at, so we point at the forest.

+  b.
+Implicit binding: Automatic with objects in methods.
+When a function is called by a preceding dot, the object before the dot is ‘this’.
+Implicit binding occurs when dot notation is used to invoke a function.

+  c.
+New binding: Is the function called by new?
+When a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.
+Whatever is to the left of the dot becomes the context for ‘this’ in the function.

+  d.
+Explicit binding: Is the function called as a method, ie: obj.fun()?
+When JS’ call, apply or bind method is used, this is explicitly defined.
+You can force a function call to use a particular object for this binding, without putting a property function reference ont he object, so we explicitly say to a function what object it should use for this - mentioned abov

 5. Why do we need super() in an extended class?

+  We use extends keyword to set a class as a subclass.
+Extends tells super where to go.
+  Super keyword is used to access and call functions on an object’s parent.
+To make sure that the parent class is called via the second class’ constructor so as to inherit the characteristics and behaviors of the parent class.
+The super keyword is used in 2 ways:

+  a.
+The super keyword used as a function which calls the parent class with parameters passed to the second object to make the second object an instance of the first object.

+  b.
+The super keyword used as object which refers to the parent class.
+The super keyword is used to call the methods of the parent class explicitly.

 ## Project Set up